Looking to ship throughout Southeast Asia? Contact us to find out how.

 Known for being cheap, affordable, and accessible, Indonesia’s packaged food’s flavour also makes it a hit in many households.
 In some cases, Indonesians who are living abroad, such as those who are working or studying, would also purchase Indonesian packaged food for a taste of home.
 They’ll either go to their current country’s retail store, or in some cases, purchase these products online to get their Indonesian food fix.

 So far, it’s been shown that Indonesia is home to a number of talented fashion designers while having the understanding and foundation necessary to capture the upcoming modest fashion trend.
-Indonesia’s packaged food has been showing increasing export growth, while e-commerce platforms have the potential to help packaged food SMEs reach a wider, international audience.
+Indonesia’s packaged food has been showing increasing export growth, while e-commerce platforms and e-commerce logistics providers have the potential to help packaged food SMEs reach a wider, international audience.
 These aren’t the only two categories that have lots of potential to drive Indonesia’s e-commerce exports forward.
 In our next piece, we’ll cover Indonesia’s cosmetics export potential and how Indonesia’s government is planning on supporting e-commerce exports in the country.

 Janio was named the Country Star of Alibaba and KrAsia’s Malaysia Demo Day which took place on September 10th September.
 The Malaysia Demo Day is part of the Alibaba Cloud x KrAsia Global Startup Accelerator, which it ...